-At the College's annual Celebration of Success night, which took place virtually via YouTube this year, many students passionately shared moving stories of how the College has changed their lives, for example giving them the language skills that enable them to communicate outside their family and participate in their community, as well as enabling them to gain employment.
+The College's annual Celebration of Success night again had to take place virtually via YouTube because of Covid-19 restrictions.
+Nevertheless, many students passionately shared moving stories of how the College has changed their lives, for example giving them the language skills that enable them to communicate outside their family and participate in their community, as well as enabling them to gain employment.

-MEMBERS' REPORT INCLUDING THE STRATEGIC REPORT for the year ended 31 July 2020
+MEMBERS' REPORT INCLUDING THE STRATEGIC REPORT for the year ended 31 July 2021